QuaSi-Software/Documentation/docs/gensim_user_manual.md

 ![surface matching](fig/231120_surface_matching.PNG)

-Once the final steps have been completed the file can be saved as an OpenStudio file (.osm).
-This file is then linked in GenSim (Excel interface) - see chapter 2.2.2.
+Once the final steps have been completed the file can be saved as an OpenStudio® file (.osm).
+This file is then linked in GenSim (Excel® interface) - see chapter 2.2.2.

 ![save model](fig/231120_save_model.png)